TF2CommunityDiscord/TF2CommunityDiscord.github.io/faq/rocketjump.md

 ---
-title: FAQ: How to Rocket Jump?
+title: "FAQ: How to Rocket Jump?"
-excerpt: Is this thing on?
+description: Is this thing on?
-image: assets/images/rocketjump.jpg
+image:
+  path: /assets/images/rocketjump.jpg
 ---

 Here's a video or two.